morrieinmaas/proteinPrimes/README.md

 ### Overview

 _What does it do?_ Quite simple.
 The project, when running, calculates prime factors of integers.
-You can go to _localhost:8000_ and watch jobs for random numbers being spawned and submitted and you may as well subnmit you own number you want to know the prime factors of.
+You can go to _localhost:8000_ and watch jobs for random numbers being spawned and submitted and you may as well submit your own number you want to know the prime factors of.
-You can see the latest 10 jobs and the instantly show up when submitted and you will instantly receive a notification when a job completes.
+You can see the latest 10 jobs and they instantly show up when submitted and you will instantly receive a notification when a job completes.

 _Sounds simple(ish) - how does it work?_ A little more complex.
 I tried to combine a few bits and bobs I hadn't combined or even used before really.
 The main server is a Django instance.
 It serves you with and handles your interaction with the UI.
 This happens via models (remember the MVC framwork?!).